Mindaugas: The Kingdom of Lithuania

 Mindaugas and his wife Morta were crowned during the summer of 1253.
 Bishop Henry Heidenreich of Kulm presided over the ecclesiastical ceremonies and Andreas Stirland conferred the crown.
 6 July is now celebrated as Statehood Day (Lithuanian: Valstybės diena); it is an official holiday in modern Lithuania.
 The exact date of the coronation is not known; the scholarship of historian Edvardas Gudavičius, who promulgated this precise date, is sometimes challenged.
-The location of the coronation also remains unknown.
+The coronation ceremony supposedly took place in Navahrudak in the presence of many dignitaries, such as Bishop of Chełmno Heidenreich, Livonian Master Andreas von Stierland and his brothers Andreas, Johannes the cupbearer, Sittherus the steward, and Theoderic of Hassendorp; from the Preaching Brothers (Dominicans), Brother Sinderamus; from the Minor Brothers (Franciscans), Brother Adolfus and his companions, and many others.

 Relative peace and stability prevailed for about eight years.
 Mindaugas used this opportunity to concentrate on the expansion to the east, and to establish and organize state institutions.
 He strengthened his influence in Black Ruthenia, in Polatsk, a major center of commerce in the Daugava River basin, and in Pinsk.
 He also negotiated a peace with Galicia–Volhynia, and married his daughter to Svarn, the son of Daniel of Galicia, who would later become Grand Duke of Lithuania.
 Lithuanian relationships with western Europe and the Holy See were reinforced.
 In 1255, Mindaugas received permission from Pope Alexander IV to crown his son as King of Lithuania.
 A noble court, an administrative system, and a diplomatic service were initiated.
 Silver long coins, an index of statehood, were issued.
 He sponsored the construction of a cathedral in Vilnius, possibly on the site of today's Vilnius Cathedral.